dwnhgyl/LegendaryRL/items&&equipment.md

 Enc=1

 A +0 light helm provides a 10% bonus to armor apply chance.
 As enhancement bonus increases, a light helm grants bonuses to Armor and Spot.

     "Skullcap.
 Noseguard.
 Strap.
 A simple, reliable design that has protected the skulls of conscripts and kings for centuries."

 **Greathelm**

 Enc=2

 A +0 greathelm provides a 15% bonus to armor apply chance, but grants a malus to Spot and Listen.
 As enhancement bonus increases, a greathelm grants a bonus to Armor.

      "Looking at the world through the slits of a faceguard is hardly ideal.
 On the other hand, it is ideal for looking at sharpened blades swung with murderous intent.
 The tales are clear: all the armor in the world won't save you if you go into battle with your head exposed."

 **Hood**

 Enc=0

 A +0 hood provides a small bonus to Hide.
 As enhancement bonus increases, a hood provides a bonus to Hide and Spot.

+**Headband**

+Enc=0

+A +0 headband provides a small bonus to accuracy and spot, which increases as enhancement bonus increases.

+    "This scrap of silk should be sturdy enough to make a good headband.
+Keep it clean, keep it tight, and keep it on your head, the tales say.
+It will keep your hair out of your eyes.
+Your hair and your blood."

+**Mask**

+Enc=0

+A +0 mask provides no effect.
+As enhancement bonus increases, masks gain egos at a rapid rate.

+    "Ask not who is behind the mask, say the tales.
+Ask not after the man inside.
+Ask instead after the nature of the mask, for that is what the man inside has become."

 ## **Hand Equipment**